agro23/Helios/README.md

 ## KNOWN BUGS

-_When looping through NPC responses, the array index of one of the question levels is fence-posting so it gives an answer form the question before it._
+_When looping through NPC responses, the array index of one of the question levels is fence-posting so it gives an answer from the question before it._

 ## SUPPORT AND CONTACT DETAILS